New Resonances of Supernova Neutrinos in Twisting Magnetic Fields

 where we used the unitarity of the PMNS matrix to write $|U_{e1}|^2+|U_{e2}|^2=1-|U_{e3}|^2$.
 Similarly, for IO: $\Phi_{i2} = \Phi_{ie}$, while $\Phi_{i1}=\Phi_{i3}=\Phi_{ix}$, therefore:

 For antineutrinos, at the production point, $\bar{\nu}_e \approx \Bar{\nu}_{1m}$ in NO and $\bar{\nu}_e \approx \Bar{\nu}_{3m}$ in IO.
 Then, we have:

-Now we analyze the effect of the new resonance due to twisting magnetic fields at the surface of the SN iron core.
-This resonance can happen anywhere in the range $[1,3] \times 10^3$ Km, before the $L$ and $H$ resonances take place and can have profound consequences to the fluxes, see Eqs.~(\ref{phi-e-no}-\ref{phi-ebar-io}), coming out of the collapsing star during the neutronization burst phase.
+Now we analyze the effect of the new resonance due to twisting magnetic fields at the surface of the SN iron-core.
+This resonance can happen at $r \sim r_0$, before the $L$ and $H$ resonances take place, and can have profound consequences to the fluxes, see Eqs.~(\ref{phi-e-no}-\ref{phi-ebar-io}), coming out of the collapsing star during the neutronization-burst phase.
 The reason is that a sizable fraction of active neutrinos could be converted to their right-handed counterparts, effectively decreasing the initial fluxes before they reach the $L$ and $H$ resonances, \textit{i.e.},